BERT HOWE

 DIRECTORY AND CAPABILITIES

-Through more than 4500 construction defect and claims related expert witness designations, the Cleveland, North Carolina Construction Expert Directory provides a single point of reference for construction defect and claims related support to attorneys and construction practice groups seeking effective resolution of construction defect, scheduling, and delay matters.
-BHA provides building claims investigation, testimony, and support services to the nation's leading construction practice groups, Fortune 500 builders, general liability carriers, owners, as well as a variety of public entities.
-Employing in house assets which include construction cost, scheduling, and delay experts, professional engineers, ASPE certified professional estimators, and construction safety professionals, the firm brings national experience and local capabilities to Cleveland and the surrounding areas.
+Leveraging from approximately 5000 construction defect and claims related expert designations, the Cleveland, North Carolina Construction Expert Directory delivers a superior construction and design expert support solution to lawyers and construction practice groups concerned with construction defect and claims litigation.
+BHA provides construction related consulting and expert witness support services to the nation's leading construction practice groups, Fortune 500 builders, general liability carriers, owners, as well as a variety of public entities.
+In connection with in house personnel which comprise building envelope experts, forensic architects, professional engineers, credentialed construction standard of care consultants, the firm brings specialized expertise and local capabilities to the Cleveland region.

 Construction Expert Witness News & Info